deepbsd/ds-da-startpage/README.md

-# Start Page for Data Science and Data Analytics Wed Night Classes at TGS
+# Start Page Wed Night Classes at TGS

 The procedure for getting students started on Wed nights is rather complex.
 They invariably take a long time to get it done, thus depriving themselves of their best outcomes.
 I created this